rt-comps/rt-comps.github.io/docs/rt-appeltaart/README.md

-This folder contains files for web components used for the Appeltaart Imporium website.
+This folder contains files for web components used for the Appeltaart Imperium website.

 README.md   -   This file
 index.js    -   Loads the standard Roads function library and base class into the global context.